Dale Earnhardt Jr.: Personal life

 Earnhardt is a passionate Washington Commanders fan and has been known to have their scores relayed to him during races.
 "During the race season, [if] I'm under caution, I'm getting stats and numbers told to me over the radio during the race," Earnhardt said.
 "I've got to know.
 I can't concentrate on what I'm doing if I don't know what the Redskins are doing.
 My fans tell me if I lose, it ruins their week.
 But if the Redskins lose, it ruins my week."
-Earnhardt once dreamed of playing football for the Commanders, but states that he "wasn't built" for it.
+Earnhardt once dreamed of playing football for Washington, but states that he "wasn't built" for it.
 "I was 5–3 (5'3", 160 cm) when I got my driver's license at the age of 16," he said, "so I wasn't going to make much of a football player."
 He currently owns a Learjet 60 private jet with the tail number N8JR.

 Earnhardt also owns a yard of wrecked race cars on a property in North Carolina.
 Some of the most notable cars include Juan Pablo Montoya's 2012 Daytona 500 car that collided with a jet dryer, David Gilliland's 2014 5-hour Energy 400 car that was destroyed in a violent impact with the tri-oval wall, and Earnhardt's own 2014 Duck Commander 500 car that was wrecked from incidental contact with wet infield grass on lap 12 that cut a tire.

 On June 17, 2015, Earnhardt announced his engagement to his longtime girlfriend Amy Reimann.
 After winning his 14th Most Popular Driver Award in 2016, he announced their marriage would take place on New Year's Eve.
 They got married at Richard Childress' Childress Vineyards in Lexington, North Carolina.